matletix/env/README.md

 ## Description
 Repository for versioning my linux environment (packages and configuration files).

-Deploy the environment locally with :
+Deploy the environment locally, for your current user, with :
 ```bash
 make install
 ```